BillWang04/US_State_Power_Outage/README.md

 ### Conclusion:

 This analysis showcases a trend where states with non-significant differences in outage duration often present more notable impacts on affected customers.
 However, exceptions like Florida and New York challenge this pattern, displaying significant differences in both outage duration and affected customers.
 The variability observed across states underlines the intricate dynamics influencing outage durations and their corresponding impact on affected communities.
+If we were to make an educated guess on which states have the most severe outages, we would say that it would be Florida or New York, as their p-valeus are both relatively low, meaning there mean outage duration and affected customers are likely larger than the mean distribution.